Harold Meadowcroft

 Harold Chadwick Meadowcroft (1889 – 1 July 1916) was an English professional footballer who played in the Football League for Glossop and Bury.
 He played as a right half or outside right.

 Personal life

 Meadowcroft was one of 14 children and grew up in Bury.
 He worked as a commercial traveller.
 In 1914, during the early months of the First World War he enlisted in the Manchester Regiment.
-Serving as a corporal in the Manchester Pals, Meadowcroft was shot by a sniper while leading his section on the first day of the Somme.
+Serving as a corporal in the Manchester Pals, Meadowcroft was shot by a sniper while leading his section during the capture of Mametz on the first day of the Somme.
 He was buried in Dantzig Alley British Cemetery, Mametz.